Mainframe-Renewal-Project/sear-docs/index.md

 ## Authorizations

-The following authorizations are required in order exploit some of the basic the functionality that SEAR provides.
+The following authorizations are required in order to exploit some of the basic the functionality that SEAR provides.

 | **Access** | **General Resource Profile** | **Class** | **Functionality** |
 | `READ` | `IRR.RADMIN.LISTUSER` | `FACILITY` | Extract **User Profiles** |